junkcivic/Kick.com-Livestream-Recorder-Powershell/readme.md

 Please look over the script before you run it!
 It has very little testing done!

-I do not gaurentee this to work for everyone, It is created for use on a Windows Server 2022 VM and I have not done alot of testing on any other windows versions.
+I do not gaurentee this to work for everyone.

-Feel free to fork this and update it!, I probably won't update this too often.
+This is created for use on a Windows Server 2022 VM and I have not done any testing on any other windows versions.

 ## How to:
 + Download both files